 Kaulunani Urban & Community Forestry Council

-Advisory Council Role
+About the Kaulunani Advisory Council

-The Kaulunani Council acts in an advisory capacity to the State Forester and to the Kaulunani UCF Program, providing recommendations, direction, and strategic guidance for an array of community forestry initiatives across the state.
+The Kaulunani Advisory Council acts in an advisory capacity to the State Forester and to the Kaulunani UCF Program, providing recommendations, direction, and strategic guidance for an array of community forestry initiatives across the state.
 The Council actively reviews the Forest Action Plan and any other documents related to the program, it reviews applications of the Community Forestry grant program, recommends the approval for community projects that fall within the Program’s scope, and advises on educational and marketing initiatives.
 The Council also reviews and consults on the annual Federal Program grant proposal, as well as other Federal or non federal funding opportunities as requested.

 Community members and professionals that feel they are in a position to positively contribute to the Program are encouraged to submit an application to join the Council each October.